Avaiga/taipy-getting-started/steps/explain_md/step_2_on_change.md

-Great!
 Now, the page has a lot of visual elements.
 The slider is interactive and changes `value`.
 Taipy manages everything.

 # Multi client - state